Ikuka Safari Camp

 Ruaha National Park, Tanzania

-Ikuka Safari Lodge is located on the Mwagusi Escarpment 6 miles / 10 kilometers north of the Mwagusi River, within the Ruaha National Park in Southern Tanzania.
+Ikuka Safari Lodge is located on the Mwagusi Escarpment 6 miles / 10 kilometres north of the Mwagusi River, within the Ruaha National Park in Southern Tanzania.